CVE-2025-69288

 01 // Technical Summary

 Titra, a time tracking application, is vulnerable to Remote Code Execution (RCE).
-An authenticated administrator can inject malicious code into the application's database, which is then executed by the server, potentially allowing attackers to gain complete control of the system.
+An authenticated administrator can inject malicious code into the application's database, allowing for complete control of the server.
+This vulnerability poses a significant risk of data exfiltration, system compromise, and denial of service.

 02 // Vulnerability Mechanism

-Step 1: Authentication: An attacker gains valid administrator credentials for the Titra application.
+Step 1: Authentication: An attacker gains access to a valid administrator account within the Titra application.
+This could be achieved through credential stuffing, phishing, or exploiting another vulnerability.

 03 // Deep Technical Analysis